Lane Seminary: The Oneida Institute and Lane

 The tempo of the seminary was sharply stepped up, its real head now being on the ground.
 "Weld is here & we are glad," wrote Professor Biggs on July 2.

+According to Beecher, "among those students was an embodiment of a greater piety and talent than he had ever known to be collected in any other institution."

 The self-assembling at Lane of men from very diverse places, called by a modern writer an invasion, was so colorful that multiple authors have described it.
 The earliest is from Weld himself; he is one of the "two members":

 A contemporary commentator points to the work on rafts as reflecting the students' experience with manual labor at Oneida.

 A modern retelling of the same incident:

 "[T]he institution itself is second in importance to no other in the United States."
 Beecher "assured us that he had more brains in this theological camp than could be found in any other in the United States."

 Beecher, in his autobiography, takes a dig at Oberlin, while claiming that there were already "colored students" at Lane: "It was with great difficulty, and only in the prospect of rich endowments and of securing a large class of students, that the principle of admission irrespective of color, already in practice at Lane, received from the trustees of Oberlin a cold and ambiguous sanction."
 What he says about Oberlin is roughly correct, but none of the black students at Oneida moved to Lane.
 The one black student currently known of at Lane, James Bradley, by his own description "so ignorant, that I suppose it will take me two years to get up with the lowest class in the institution," despite Beecher's regret felt it wiser not to attend a student gathering at Beecher's home.

 The slavery debates

-Lane Seminary is known primarily for the debates held there over 18 evenings in February 1834; John Rankin was in attendance, as was Harriett Beecher [Stowe], daughter of Lane's president.
+Lane Seminary is known primarily for the debates held there over 18 evenings in February 1834; John Rankin was in attendance, as was Harriet Beecher Stowe, daughter of Lane's president.
 They were nominally on the topic of colonization of freed slaves, on sending them to (not "back to") Africa.

 They were publicized nationally and influenced the nation's thinking about slavery, creating support for abolition.
 A four-page report by H. B. Stanton appeared in March in both The Liberator and the New York Evangelist, and Garrison and Knapp, printers of The Liberator and most books on slavery in the U.S. in the early 1830s, issued it in pamphlet form.
 A seven-page response, under the title "Education and slavery", appeared in the Cincinnati-based Western Monthly Magazine; Weld published a lengthy reply.
 The affair got further publicity late in 1834, when 51 of the Lane students — the vast majority — published a 28-page pamphlet, A statement of the reasons which induced the students of Lane Seminary, to dissolve their connection with that institution (Cincinnati, 1834).